OSHA Needlestick Injury Prevention: Protocol, Compliance & First Aid Guide

 OSHA mandates engineering controls like self-sheathing needles, sharps logs, and annual training to prevent 385,000 annual US needlestick injuries, which risk HIV (1 in 300), hepatitis B (1 in 3 unvaccinated), and C (1 in 30).
 Combine with work practices avoiding recapping, immediate disposal in puncture-resistant containers, and post-exposure protocols.
 Cuts infections, costs, and compliance risks for Naperville healthcare facilities.

-What Is a Needle Stick Injury?
+What Is a Needle Stick (Needle Prick) Injury?

 A needle stick injury occurs when a hypodermic needle or other sharp medical instrument accidentally penetrates the skin.
 These injuries are a primary concern in healthcare settings because the sharp object is often contaminated with blood, tissue, or other body fluids from a patient.
 This creates a direct route for potential infections to enter the bloodstream of the healthcare worker.